p-12s/otus-terraform/24-mark-recourse-as-taint/README.md

 ## Additional moment
-If resourse should be recreated, mark then as taint:
+If recourse should be recreated, mark then as taint:
 ```
 terraform taint aws_instance.NAME
 terraform apply